LLFourn/dlc-verifiable-encryption-non-pairing/README.md

 important points:

 1. I implemented the cut-and-choose interactively (not via Fiat-Shamir) but this could easily be changed.
+2. There is a much faster implementation in the ristretto branch on this repo.

 ## Run it